robin-shaun/Multi-UAV-Task-Assignment-Benchmark/readme.md

 ### 3. About reinforcement learning

 In `Env()` in `evaluate.py`, function `step` is used for reinforcement learning.
 Because this is still being developed, we cannot supply a demo.
 If your algorithm is reinforcement learning, you can try to train it with `Env()`.
 Your pull request and issue are welcome.

+## Enhancement

+This [repository](https://github.com/dietmarwo/Multi-UAV-Task-Assignment-Benchmark) does great enhancement and you can use it for high performance.
+Thanks to [dietmarwo](https://github.com/dietmarwo) for the nice work.

+1) GA uses [numba](https://numba.pydata.org/) for a dramatic speedup.
+Parameters are adapted so that the execution time remains the same: popsize 50 -> 300, iterations 500 -> 6000 For this reason GA now performs much better compared to the original version.

+2) Experiments are configured so that wall time for small size is balanced.
+This means: increased effort for GA, decreased effort for ACO.
+For medium / large problem size you see which algorithms scale badly: Increase execution time superlinear in relation to the problem size.
+Avoid these for large problems.

+3) Adds a standard continuous optimization algorithm: [BiteOpt](https://github.com/avaneev/biteopt) from Aleksey Vaneev - using the same fitness function as GA.py.
+    BiteOpt is the only algorithm included which works well with a large problem size.
+    It is by far the simplest implementation, only the fitness function needs to be coded, since we can apply a continuous optimization library [fcmaes](https://github.com/dietmarwo/fast-cma-es).
+Execute "pip install fcmaes" to use it.

+4) Uses NestablePool to enable BiteOpt multiprocessing: Many BiteOpt optimization runs are performed in parallel and the best result is returned.
+Set workers=1 if you want to test BiteOpt single threaded.

+5) All results are created using an AMD 5950x 16 core processor utilizing all cores: 29 parallel BiteOpt threads, the other 3 algorithms remain single threaded.

+6) Added test_bite.py where you can monitor the progress of BiteOpt applied to the problem.

+7) Added test_mode.py where you can monitor the progress of fcmaes-MODE applied to the problem and compare it to BiteOpt for the same instance. fcmaes-MODE is a multi-objective optimizer applied to a multi-objective variant of the problem.
+   Objectives are: reward (to be maximized), maximal time (to be minimized), energy (to be minimized).
+   The maximal time constraint from the single objective case is still valid.
+   Energy consumption is approximated by `sum(dt*v*v)`